drnic/etcd-service-buildpack/README.md

 ./bin/fetch_assets
 ```

-Now modify `etcd-compiler/bin/compile` for the new version Redis (in future this will be beautifully automated) in the blobs folder.
+Now modify `etcd-compiler/bin/compile` for the new version Etcd (in future this will be beautifully automated) in the blobs folder.

 To create the pre-compiled slugs: